cyberark/conjur-spring-boot-sdk/README.md

 The following features are available with the Conjur Spring Boot Plugin:

-* Retrieve a single secret from the Conjur Vault by specifying the vault's path.
+* Retrieve a single secret from the Conjur Vault by specifying the path to the secret in the vault.
-* Retrieve multiple secrets from the Conjur Vault by specifying the vault's paths.
+* Retrieve multiple secrets from the Conjur Vault by specifying the paths to the secrets in the vault.
 * Retrieve secrets from the Conjur Vault and initialize the Spring environment with remote property sources.